 After the CRC has reviewed your résumé and you have made the recommended changes, upload your résumé to the BizLink system.
-All MS MIS résumés must be CRC approved and uploaded by the end of September.
+All MS MIS résumés should be CRC approved and uploaded by the end of September.

 International Students: Attend various CRC international workshops

 After attending an Advanced Interviewing workshop, schedule a practice interview with Melissa Ruggiero via BizLink to set a baseline interview.
 This will help you be prepared in case an employer calls you for an interview unexpectedly

 Bullseye, “powered by Handshake”, the career system of the university-wide Career Services office.
 You have access to the resources in the main career office in Capen Hall as well as the management-specific career office in Alfiero Center.

 Be aware of deadlines

 Some companies (particularly public accounting firms who recruit for IT audit and forensics) recruit students in early fall, so it is important to monitor BizLink (and Bullseye) as well as company websites for internship and job opportunities.
 Some résumé deadlines are as early as September.
 BizLink also lists Employer Information Sessions.

 Review cover letter and job search correspondence resources.
 Any letter or email sent to a potential employer must be error-free, appropriately formatted and tailored to the company's needs and the desired employment opportunity.
 Check the CRC workshops for the Job Search Correspondence workshop.

-Attend both the UB Management Career Fair in October and the UB STEM Up Fair in late September.
-Some of the attending companies will hold on campus interviewing immediately/shortly after.
+Attend both the UB Management Career and Internship Expo and the UB STEAM Fair in early fall.
+Some of the attending companies will hold on-campus interviewing immediately or shortly after the fair.
 (However, do not rely solely on on-campus interviewing for full-time positions.)
 Review the CRC's Job Fairs and Events page for more information.

 Join student organizations and local professional associations that relate to your functional area of interest.

 Create a target list of companies

 Research and identify a list of companies to target for internship and/or full-time job opportunities.
 Use the following tools:

 Keep an Excel file of these companies, contacts and activity.
 Keep text of the positions you apply to for when you get called for the interview.

 Make the most of your winter break by networking and learning.

-BizLink (and Bullseye) profiles
+Update your BizLink (and Bullseye) profiles

 Upload a new résumé to showcase your fall projects.
 BizLink | Bullseye

 Shadow an IT professional

 Participate in the infoTech WNY IT Shadow Program in January to spend a day-in-the-life with an IT professional.
 An email advertisement will be sent in the fall.

 Network New York and other New York City events

-Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using the MentorLink LinkedIn group and Firsthand’ s Career Connector Network.
+Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using the UB Career Connector Network.

-Attend on-campus job fairs and networking events within the community, such as CareerFEST and Career Conversations (both organized by UB Career Services).
+Attend on-campus job fairs and networking events within the community, such as the Summer Jobs and Internship Fair (organized by UB Career Services).
 However, do not rely solely on on-campus interviewing for full-time positions.

 Continue to research and identify a list of companies to target for full-time job opportunities.
 Go directly to company websites for information about how to submit your résumé.
 Conduct a targeted direct mail/email campaign to companies of interest.
 Also, network with fellow students, faculty and alumni, as well as friends and family.
 Understand when each company on your list recruits college grads for new positions.

 Be ready for the salary question

 Determine your market-value by researching salary statistics by degree, location, career and industry using a number of resources.
 Begin with the School of Management’s Employment and Salary Statistics; also collect a few data points to determine your salary expectations and range.

 Manage your offers wisely

 Review information on Managing Job Offers and Compensation Negotiations.

 Launch your OPT (international students only)

 Launch your Optional Practical Training (OPT) in a timely manner so that you are eligible to begin working full-time for your prospective employer.

-|Begin applying to "just in time" or immediate openings||Within 2-3 months of graduation, you should no longer be looking at the "college hiring" section of company websites.
+Within two to three months of graduation, you should no longer be looking at the "college hiring" section of company websites.
 Focus on immediate openings for experienced candidates.